davidlebs/Engin2213/Checkpoint 3/Circuit 6: Craps FSM/README.md

 This image reiterates the way the game is played and goes more into depth of how the circuit checks each component.

-This flowchart is then used to create the FSM Diagram which was used to
+This flowchart is then used to create the FSM Diagram which then can be used to design a FSM Table.
+Instead of creating a FSM table, we can make a